-Students will have a basic understanding of the natural sciences, which are concerned with people’s relationship with the physical world.
-The various branches of natural science seek to understand the processes and components of the natural world and encompass physics (matter and energy and their interrelations and transformations), biology (living organisms and their essential processes), chemistry (the physical properties and composition of nature and its products) and other disciplines.
+Students will have a basic understanding of the natural sciences, which are concerned with people's relationship with the natural and physical world.
+The various branches of natural science seek to understand the processes, components and interactions of the natural world, encompassing physics (matter and energy and their interrelations and transformations), biology (living organisms and their essential processes), chemistry (the physical properties and composition of nature and its products) and other sub disciplines that connect the major branches of natural science.

 - To identify major concepts in natural science disciplines, which provide insights into the breadth of those disciplines and their relationship to other disciplines;

-- To analyze and evaluate the limitations of collected data and design possible alternative interpretations.
+- To analyze and evaluate the limitations of collected data and to explore possible alternative interpretations; and